g185/ArTeller/2nd_delivery.md

 ## List of functionalities that are missing and will be completed for the final delivery
 We will create a clean and private dashboard using thingsboard, that will represent the different statistics for each statue using different devices

 We thought of adding a "Message in the bottle" functionality that will be triggered by button clicks

 The board wil be able to play an audiomessage.

-The board will be able to play different audiomassages for kids and adults
+The board will be able to play different audiomassages for kids and adults.

 ## Evaluation conducted since the 1st delivery